Embracing curiosity

 - 4 min read

-Corporate learning expert Linda Moss (who also happens to be my former boss!) joins me to discuss the expansive topic of Curiosity. 🤔
+Today’s newsletter serves up some highlights and personal reflections from Episode 5, in which corporate learning expert Linda Moss (who also happens to be my former boss!) joins me discuss the expansive topic of Curiosity. 🤔

 In our conversation, we do a deep-dive into the incredible power of curiosity in our lives and careers.
-We explore what it is, what holds us back from being curious, and how we can cultivate more of it in our day to day - both for ourselves, as well as a team if you’re a manager.
-We also discuss some of the shifts and transitions we’ve each made over the course of our careers, and how curiosity has played an integral part in both of our career journeys.
+We explore what it is, what holds us back from following our curiosity, and how we can cultivate more of it in our day to day.
+We also discuss some of the shifts and transitions we’ve each made over the course of our careers, and how curiosity has played an integral part in them.

 👉 What exactly is curiosity?